What are the Best Chess Openings?

 3. I am a 2000 Player, I play chess for fun, but I need to learn some openings.
 What would you recommend?

-4. It’s hard for me to remember stuff (my memory is not good) and I don’t want to get advantage from the opening.
+4. It’s hard for me to remember stuff (my memory is not good), and I don’t want to get an advantage from the opening.
 I just want to get fighting positions.
 What openings should I learn?

-These are very good questions and getting answers to these questions is very essential.
+These are excellent questions, and getting answers to these questions is essential.

 You don’t know who to ask?
 Well, if you can specify your question like in the examples above, I’ll be happy to guide you.
 Feel free to post in our forum.